 “We didn’t know what to expect, but we are surprised at the enthusiasm of many of the businesses when we walked in,” Womboldt said.

-At a SWAT meeting last week, Guillermo Diaz, director of Consumers Energy’s Healthy Neighbors program, said the SWAT project was “refreshing” and “well organized.”
+At a SWAT meeting last week, Guillermo Diaz, director of Consumers Energy’s Helping Neighbors program, said the SWAT project was “refreshing” and “well organized.”
 He called the project “a force multiplier to help build credibility.”

 “People aren’t too fond of utilities,” Diaz said.
 “They are extremely skeptical of these kinds of programs — ‘Is there going to be a fee on my bill?
 This can’t be free.’”